 Star trails are just a special case of nighttime long exposure, but often require more forethought and experimentation.
 If you look up into the night sky, the stars appear to be static in place, but if you were to look again at the night sky several hours later, you would notice that all of the stars have moved.
 This is caused by the rotation of the Earth.
 If you could set up a several hour long exposure, you could capture the stars sweeping through the sky in a single image.
 Alas, this is not possible, but what you can do is shoot a several hour long sequence of 30 second exposures, then stack them together using StarStaX, a free program designed specifically for stacking star trails images.

 Start just like any other nighttime long exposure, but for your composition (assuming you're in the northern hemisphere), pay special attention to the location of Polaris (the North Star), since that's where the stars are going to spin about.
 Use the same high ISO test shot procedure to establish your image.
 Then, walk your ISO down to where your shutter speed is 30 seconds.
 Take one low ISO test shot just to make sure everythig is good.
 Now, for sanity's sake, delete all of your test shots.
 Set your camera into Bulb mode.
-Set your intervalometer for 30 seconds with 1 second between exposures for an infinite number of shots.
+Set your intervalometer for 30 seconds with 1 second (or 0 if it'll let you) between exposures for an infinite number of shots.
 Cover your eye piece to prevent any stray light from getting in.
 Take a deep breath, and start your intervalometer.
 Now comes the most important part.
 Sit down, relax for a few hours, and watch the stars go 'round.

 Once you've made the financial leap and picked up a set of filters, there are a few things that you need to know before you go out shooting with them.
 First and foremost is, if you're using a 10 stop filter, you can't see anything through the viewfinder.
 Nothing.
 That means you have a choice.
 You can either remove the filter between each shot to compose and focus, or you you can try to use the rear LCD.
 I've found that if you have a fast lens (f/2.8 or faster), you can open it wide open and dial up a high ISO to get a reasonable preview in live view.
 The trouble there is, between each shot, instead of popping the filter on and off, you're adjusting aperture and ISO, either or both of which can be forgotten about when you trigger the next four minute long exposure.
 And believe me, there's not a whole lot more frustrating than waiting several minutes for a completely blown out exposure because you forgot for the 10th time that day to set your aperture back down.
 Conversely, I have yet to forget to put the filter back on before actuating the shutter, so that's my preferred method of dealing with the problem of not being able to see through a 10 stop filter.

-High ISO test shots can also be used with daytime long exposure to establish proper exposure.
+High ISO test shots can (and should) also be used with daytime long exposure to establish proper exposure.
 Then, simply walk the ISO down to your desired level and double the exposure time for each stop.